pjox/portizs/content/es/publication/2020/CMLC8/CaBeRnet/index.md

 publication: In *8th Workshop on the Challenges in the Management of Large Corpora*
 publication_short: In *CMLC-8*

 abstract: This paper investigates the impact of different types and size of training corpora on language models.
-By asking the fundamental question of quality versus quantity, we compare four French corpora by pre-training four different {\sc ELMo}s and evaluating them on dependency parsing, POS-tagging and Named Entities Recognition downstream tasks.
+By asking the fundamental question of quality versus quantity, we compare four French corpora by pre-training four different ELMos and evaluating them on dependency parsing, POS-tagging and Named Entities Recognition downstream tasks.
 We present and asses the relevance of a new balanced French corpus, CaBeRnet, that features a representative range of language usage, including a balanced variety of genres (oral transcriptions, newspapers, popular magazines, technical reports, fiction, academic texts), in oral and written styles.
 We hypothesize that a linguistically representative corpus will allow the language models to be more efficient, and therefore yield better evaluation scores on different evaluation sets and tasks.

 # Summary.
 An optional shortened abstract.
 summary: We investigate the impact of different types and size of training corpora on language models.